Rye123/50041-distributed-systems-hw/hw1/q2/README.md

 ## Usage

+Note: All of the following commands assume you are in the same directory as this `README.md` file (`hw1/q2`).

 ### Grading

 The `Demo_test.go` file contains most of the proofs necessary to show that my code addresses the necessary considerations mentioned in the question.
 Skip to **Considerations** to see how to run each test.